Hannibal: In modern Tunisia

-Due to his origin and connection with the territory belonging to modern-day Tunisia, he is widely revered as a national hero in the Arab nation.

-Hannibal's profile appears on the Tunisian five-dinar bill issued on 8 November 1993, as well as on another new bill put into circulation on 20 March 2013.
-His name also appears in that of a private television channel, Hannibal TV.
+Due to his origin and connection with the territory belonging to modern-day Tunisia, he is widely revered as a national hero in the country.
+Hannibal's profile appears on the Tunisian five-dinar bill issued on 8 November 1993, as well as on a bill put into circulation on 20 March 2013.
+His name appears in the name of a private television channel, Hannibal TV.
 A street in Carthage, located near the Punic ports, bears his name; as does as a station on the TGM railway line: "Carthage Hannibal".
 Plans envisage a mausoleum and a 17 m high colossus of Hannibal on the Byrsa, the highest point of Carthage overlooking Tunis.

 Other

-The teenaged Sigmund Freud regarded Hannibal as a "hero"; the founder of psychoanalysis portrays an idealized image of the Carthaginian general in his analysis of his "dreams of Rome" in The Interpretation of Dreams.
-Freud then associates this phenomenon with the adage "All roads lead to Rome".
-He writes in The Interpretation of Dreams: "Hannibal and Rome symbolized for the adolescent that I was the opposition between the tenacity of Judaism and the organizing spirit of the Catholic Church".
+The teenaged Sigmund Freud regarded Hannibal as a "hero"; the founder of psychoanalysis portrays an idealized image of Hannibal in his analysis of his "dreams of Rome" in The Interpretation of Dreams.
+Freud associates this phenomenon with the adage "All roads lead to Rome".
+He writes: "Hannibal and Rome symbolized for the adolescent that I was the opposition between the tenacity of Judaism and the organizing spirit of the Catholic Church".

-A fictional opera called Hannibal appears at the beginning of the musical Phantom Of The Opera.

 Kocaeli in Turkey has a cenotaph built in Hannibal's memory.
-Even though the location of Hannibal's tomb could not be determined precisely in the studies carried out due to Atatürk's great interest, a monumental cenotaph was built in the south of present-day Gebze as an expression of Atatürk's will and Atatürk's respect for Hannibal.
+Even though the location of Hannibal's tomb could not be determined precisely in the studies carried out through President Atatürk's great interest, a monumental cenotaph was built in 1981 in the south of present-day Gebze as an expression of Atatürk's respect for Hannibal.

-David Anthony Durham's novel Pride of Carthage is a fictionalized account of Hannibal's conquests.
-It was followed by The Risen - an account of Spartacus' slave revolution.

-Since 2011, Hannibal has appeared as one of the main characters, with Scipio Africanus, of the Ad Astra manga in which Mihachi Kagano traces the course of the Second Punic War.
-The two generals appear as allies in the Drifters manga, having been teleported to another dimension to wage war together.

-Tunisia's home and away kit for the 2022 FIFA World Cup was inspired by the Ksour Essef cuirass, a piece of body armor believed to be worn by Carthaginian soldiers under the command of Hannibal.